Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Introduction

+Building upon the current NL-UVLM-VPM solver, the present work introduces a scale-consistent adaptive wake panel-particle conversion strategy based on the geometric streamwise length of trailing vortex segments.
+By assigning particle density proportional to the actual wake-segment arc length, this method improves resolution consistency along the rotor wake, thereby mitigating the inherent temporal-spatial discretization trade-off.

+The objectives of this study are threefold.
+First, to introduce an adaptive wake panel-particle conversion strategy within the NL-UVLM-VPM framework.
+Second, to assess its numerical convergence, robustness, and algorithmic efficiency in representative hover simulations, and to provide practical recommendations for numerical stability and efficiency.
+Third, to extend the validation envelope of the solver beyond hover and evaluate its predictive capability and computational cost under more complex operating conditions, including forward flight and rotor-rotor interaction, through comparisons with dedicated URANS simulations and available experimental data.

-This paper is organized as follows.
-Section \ref{sec2} describes the numerical implementations of the NL-UVLM and VPM solvers, the coupling strategy to connect the NL-UVLM and VPM methods, the multiple-reference-frame formulation for rotor-blade kinematics, the in-house CFD solver -- CHAMPS for generating the 2D airfoil aerodynamic database, and ROSITA for high-fidelity URANS rotor flow validation.
-In Section \ref{sec3}, the results obtained with our developed mid-fidelity solver for the selected benchmark test cases, along with comparisons against URANS simulations and experimental measurements, are presented.
-Furthermore, the computational efficiency of the tool is also outlined in Section \ref{sec3}.
-Finally, the main conclusions of this study are summarized in Section \ref{sec4}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec2} summarizes the NL-UVLM and VPM formulations and presents the adaptive wake panel-to-particle conversion strategy.
+Section~\ref{sec3} examines the numerical convergence, robustness, and algorithmic efficiency of the adaptive conversion method, including a temporal-resolution sensitivity study and recommended parameter settings.
+Section~\ref{sec4} provides validation results for benchmark rotor configurations, including hover, forward flight, and rotor-rotor interaction cases, with comparisons against URANS simulations and experimental measurements, together with an assessment of overall computational cost.
+Finally, the main conclusions are summarized in {Section~\ref{sec5}.